 The process identifies areas that can be developed after they are certified and measures to offset the impacts of development.
 Where land is certified, development may proceed without the usual requirement for site by site assessment.
-It is particularly suitable to be used where strategic land use planning is proposed or underway.
+It is particularly suitable when strategic land use planning at a landscape scale is proposed or underway.

-- achieves better environmental outcomes compared to site-by-site assessment
+- better biodiversity outcomes than site-by-site assessment

-Who can seek biodiversity certification?
+Who can apply for biodiversity certification?

 Two types of biodiversity certification are available:

-How are biodiversity impacts assessed under biodiversity certification?
+How are biodiversity impacts assessed and offset?